 In addition to domestic laws and regulations, there are two key international instruments which touch especially on unsolicited text messaging and spams.
 These are the International Covenant on Civil and Political Rights (hereinafter “ICCPR”) and the African Union Convention on Cybersecurity and Personal Data Protection of June 27, 2014 (yet to be ratified by Cameroon).
 So far only eight (08) countries have ratified the Convention and deposited instruments of ratification (Senegal, Rwanda, Namibia, Mauritius, Mozambique, Guinea-Conakry, Ghana and Angola).
 The AU Convention aims at protecting the privacy of individuals in their daily and professional lives as well as combatting violations of privacy that may be generated by personal data collection, processing, transmission, storage and use.
 Article 4 of this AU Convention expressly prohibits direct marketing by electronic means without prior consent of recipients to receiving such direct marketing through such means.
 Article 17 of the ICCPR provides that, “no one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honour or reputation.
 Everyone has the right to the protection of the law against such interference or attacks.”

 It seems, unfortunately, that neither the directive of the Director General of the Telecommunications Regulatory Board which was intended to put an end to the rampant excesses of providers, nor international legal instruments, has left much impression on providers since 2014 to date, as subscribers continue to complain of receiving unsolicited messages in plain violation of the above legal instruments.
-The author of this write-up is unaware of any sanctions meted by the Telecommunications Regulatory Board against a provider for disregarding this directive.
+The author of this write-up is unaware of any sanctions meted by the Telecommunications Regulatory Board against a service provider for disregarding this directive.